Zhao Zhen the Emperor Renzong of Song — A Benevolent Monarch and An Excellent Artist

 Others, however, believed that Zhao Zhen was an excellent emperor, who was extremely kind, polite, frugal, and talented, and brought his people peaceful and wealthy lives.

-According to documented history, after Zhao Zhen, the Emperor Renzong of Song passed away, large numbers of people, even those living in remote areas, cried and voluntarily held many memorial ceremonies for him.
+According to documented history, following the passing of Emperor Renzong of Song, Zhao Zhen, large numbers of people, even those in remote areas, mourned his death and spontaneously organized numerous memorial ceremonies in his honor.

 King of the Liao Empire (907 — 1125), Song's former enemy, was quite sad and wept at Zhao Zhen's departure; he then established a memorial palace for Zhao Zhen to show his grief and respect.